faassen/welcome-bench/README.rst

 You use the ``-f`` flag to restrict the frameworks to benchmark, for instance::

-  $ python benchmark -f morepath -f flask
+  $ python benchmark.py -f morepath -f flask

 to benchmark just Flask and Morepath.

 You can use the ``-n`` flag to change the number of requests to use in the benchmark::

-  $ python benchmark -n 1000
+  $ python benchmark.py -n 1000

 the default is 100000.